umediayvr/ubash/README.md

 ```

 ### Installing ubash
-The instrucations are also applicable for all core & core-settings installs.
+The instructions below are also applicable for all core & core-settings installs.

 A) Deploying under the development area (only affects you):
 ```bash